 The desire to be honest with yourself with help you reveal what is real in yourself and what is a lie that you have either inherited from your domestication (beliefs, values, ambitions), or unconsciously created as a defense mechanism to protect your false image’s self-worth.
 “Do spiritual people do this?
 Do introverts do that?”
 This is your mind finding a label to try to live up to with a false image.
 Never aspire to live up to a label, labels are symbols to guide your attention to further exploration.

 You can be your own worst enemy.
 One of the first steps in finding your authentic self is to stop judging yourself, and whether or not you’re living up to the false “perfection” standards and expectations you have set for yourself.
-The easiest way to overcome self-judgement is to learn how to forgive yourself.
+The easiest way to overcome self-judgment is to learn how to forgive yourself.

-Say for example you eat a pizza and feel guilty afterwards because your false image feels “fat”.
-Afterwards your mind will go around in circles repeating to yourself how fat you are, making you anxious and creating the urge to soothe yourself with more food.
+Say for example you eat pizza and feel guilty afterward because your false image feels “fat”.
+Afterward, your mind will go around in circles repeating to yourself how fat you are, making you anxious and creating the urge to soothe yourself with more food.
 It becomes a vicious circle.
 Your body has needs and once they’re satisfied it becomes quiet.
 But your mind is not as simple; it unconsciously gives you its own needs for emotional comfort.
 Your conscious attention locks itself in a repetitive loop (self-judging thoughts) and doesn’t let go.
 Learning to forgive yourself allows you to take away the conscious attention from your mind and become more in-tune with your body and emotional needs.

 Loving yourself is not selfish, in fact, it’s the only way we can bring about any positive change.
 We can never be happy unless we learn to love ourselves unconditionally.

-To love yourself is to respect yourself, to treat your body like a temple (e.g. eating a healthy diet, cleanliness and exercise), as well as respecting your emotional and psychological health by avoiding the accumulation of emotional poison (e.g. grudges, hate, impatience).
+To love yourself is to respect yourself, to treat your body like a temple (e.g. eating a healthy diet, cleanliness, and exercise), as well as respecting your emotional and psychological health by avoiding the accumulation of emotional poison (e.g. grudges, hate, impatience).

 I can never stress this enough: make time for solitude.
 It is in solitude that we create the space for authenticity.
 It is in solitude that we become aware of our domestication, realizing what we are truly like in our own company when we aren’t putting on a false image for other people.